Royal Enfield Interceptor Owners

 (earth) counterparts.
 These would be: the rectifier, and the Zener diode.

-The, you have to reverse the wires going to the blue can capacitor,
+The, you have to reverse the wires going to the blue can capacitor, and to

 the battery.